In this section

 What is fetal alcohol syndrome?

 Fetal alcohol syndrome (FAS) is a group of abnormalities in babies born to mothers who consume alcohol during pregnancy.
-It is the most common known non-genetic (non-inherited) cause of mental retardation in the United States.
+It is the most common known non-genetic (non-inherited) cause of intellectual disability in the United States.
 It is estimated that as many as three babies in 1,000 will have FAS.
 However, the rate may be three times higher in some populations.

 Fetal alcohol syndrome includes a characteristic group of defects including small head and brain, facial abnormalities, and defects of other organs.